Hello and welcome to Ryan’s Movie Reviews!

 The music was brilliant throughout the movie.
 Though it was a little cliché in places (Using ‘A Little Less Conversation’ for the dream heist scene), it overall used good music that was suited to the movie and made it more enjoyable to watch.
 The best use was ‘Who By Fire’ by Leonard Cohen, for when the police come to arrest the guys for their crimes.
 It beautifully juxtaposed what was happening in the movie and made for a great scene.

-Overall, American Animals gets a 7.8/10 from me.
+Overall, American Animals gets an 8.2/10 from me.
 I actually cannot wait to watch this film again.
 It may have been a little dull in places and could have had more development but makes for a brilliant movie that I thoroughly enjoyed watching.

 Thanks for reading this week’s review.
 Follow my Instagram (@Ryans.Movie.Reviews) for the latest movie news, behind the scenes pictures and everything else movie related you could want.
 Follow this blog to be the first to read my reviews.

 Once again, thanks for reading this week’s review.
-Next week we should be getting some big Marvel stuff, hopefully the Avengers 4 trailer will be released then.
-Join me next week for a 2018 sequel review.
+Join me next week for a Black Mirror episode review.
 See you then!